 The type of surgery being performed.

-Surprisingly, in many patients, it may actually be safer to use traditional heart surgery techniques, where the breastbone is split open.
+Surprisingly, in many patients, it may actually be safer to use traditional heart surgery techniques.

 What is videoscopic surgery?

 In certain patients, surgeons may perform coronary artery bypass surgery or valve operations using a long thin telescope, or endoscope, attached to a video camera, to see inside the chest.
 This is another form of limited-access surgery called videoscopic surgery.

 With videoscopic heart surgery, surgeons make several half-inch incisions or "ports" in the chest, between the ribs.
 In most cases, surgeons do not even need to spread the ribs to gain access to the heart through the ports.
 The endoscope with the video camera is then placed through one of the ports, and long, thin surgical instruments specially designed for the procedure are placed through the other ports.
 Surgeons can then perform the procedure through the ports, using the video camera to see.
 The video camera provides a well-lit, magnified image of the area where surgeons are operating and allows them to clearly see the ends of their instruments.